protongamer/Arduino-Proton-Pack/README.md

 ## Bargraph Animation

 You have 2 differents animations, 1 idle animation and 1 firing animation.
 Idle animation launch only when user don't fire with the Proton Pack.
-If user start fire, the bargrpah will display a firing animation(depend on parameters used).
+If user start fire, the bargraph will display a firing animation(depend on parameters used).

 How to configure an animation ?

 For Idle animation :

-Idle animation has one 16 bits type array named "idle" that you can find in bargraph_animation.h.
-Every bits of the 16 bits type are led state depending by the bargraph pins configured array(that you can find in PROTON_PACK_SIMPLE.ino file).
+Idle animation has one 16 bits type array named "idle" that you can find in __bargraph_animation.h__ .
+Every bits of the 16 bits type are led state depending by the bargraph pins configured array(that you can find in __PROTON_PACK_SIMPLE.ino__ file).

 ```
 uint8_t bargraph[] = { B_PIN_1, B_PIN_2, B_PIN_3, B_PIN_4, B_PIN_5, B_PIN_6, B_PIN_7, B_PIN_8, B_PIN_9, B_PIN_10, B_PIN_11, B_PIN_12, B_PIN_13, B_PIN_14, B_PIN_15, };